hilbix/tino/howto/backup.md

 Backups are, basically, a copy of your data.

-To be a suitable thing, backups must have following additional properties:
+To be a suitable thing, backups must have following some additional properties over copy:

 a) Backups must be more than just complete copies.
 A backup, which is taken from something on a machine stored on the same machine, is just a copy and not a backup.